-- Declared in 2000 and came into force in 2009. - Need to unlock the Charter's full potential. - 2020 strategy to strengthen the application of the Charter. - Promote rights and values by building primarily civil society organisations capacity and awareness on the Charter and by carrying out activities to ensure that the Charter is upheld.
+- Sets out the fundamental rights of everyone in the EU. - Declared in 2000 and into force in 2009.
+This year marks the 25th anniversary. - Legally binding as primary EU law: always binding on the EU and on the Member States when implementing EU law. - Insufficiently known amongst practitioners new Eurobarometer 2025 confirms need to increase Charter knowledge. - 2020 Strategy to strengthen the application of the Charter sets out the Commission's policy actions to increase application from 2020 to 2030, including through funding. - Funding to promote rights and values by building primarily civil society organisations capacity and awareness on the Charter and by carrying out activities to ensure that the Charter is upheld.